yhzhu99/pyehr/README.md

 # PyEHR: A Predictive Modeling Toolkit for Electronic Health Records

-The repository is a practical implementation of the arXiv paper: ["A Comprehensive Benchmark for COVID-19 Predictive Modeling Using Electronic Health Records in Intensive Care"](https://doi.org/10.48550/arxiv.2209.07805) authored by Junyi Gao*, Yinghao Zhu*, Wenqing Wang*, Yasha Wang, Wen Tang, Ewen M. Harrison, and Liantao Ma.
+The repository is an official implementation of our Cell Patterns paper: ["A Comprehensive Benchmark for COVID-19 Predictive Modeling Using Electronic Health Records in Intensive Care"](https://www.cell.com/patterns/fulltext/S2666-3899(24)00050-3) authored by Junyi Gao*, Yinghao Zhu*, Wenqing Wang*, Yasha Wang, Wen Tang, Ewen M. Harrison, Liantao Ma, etc.
 *\*Equal contribution*

 The repository includes various machine learning and deep learning models implemented for predictive modeling tasks using Electronic Health Records (EHR) specifically for COVID-19 patients in Intensive Care Units (ICU).